Getting started with Java

 gradle init

-Split functionality across subprojects – 1 (no)
+Split functionality across subprojects: no

-Build script DSL – 2 (Kotlin)
+Build script DSL – Kotlin

-Generate build using new APIs and behavior – no
+Generate build using new APIs and behavior: no

-Test framework – 1 (JUnit 4)
+Test framework – JUnit 4

 Initialize the project

-Make sure Maven is installed on your computer.
+Ensure Maven is installed on your computer.

 mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false